Penny Scots

-Picture of a silver penny of David I, King of Scots.
+Picture of a silver penny of King David I of Scotland.
 Represents the first "native" Scottish coinage, as in the first silver coinage to have a Scottish king's head on it.

 The Penny Scots was a unit of the Pound Scots, the currency of Scotland until the Acts of Union 1707.
 The word "penny" (peighinn, but see below) was used in Scottish parlance for money generally; for example, a "penny-fee" was an expression for wages, a "penny-maister" would be a town treasurer, and a "penny-wedding" was one where every guest contributed to pay for the event.
 Meanwhile, "penny-wheep" was particularly poor beer.